smaxtec/slate/source/index.html.md

 For adding an animal to an organisation (`organisation_id`) at least the required fields in the animal data (link to animal parameters) need to be filled in.
 With the [PUT call](#create-update-single-animal) the animal can be added.

 For updating an animal the `organisation_id` and the `official_id` of the animal, which should be updated, need to be in the route.
-Write all changing parameters in the data and use the [animal PUT](#create-update-single-animal) methode.
+Write all changing parameters in the data and use the [animal PUT](#create-update-single-animal) method.
 The response of the animal calls can be put in as data to the animal put call.
 Changes are detected and are applied.

 ### Add heat, insemination, pregnancy result, dry off, calving confirmation, abort and diagnosis

 These occurrences are stored as [events](#events) where insemination, pregnancy result, calving confirmation and abort are the event types.
-To add an event the event type (`event_type`) and the event time (`event_ts`) need to be provided to the [event PUT methode](#create-events).
+To add an event the event type (`event_type`) and the event time (`event_ts`) need to be provided to the [event PUT method](#create-events).
 Regarding of the type additional information can be added which is listed in the parameter list.

-The cronical order of an animal life and how the events happen is the following:
+The chronological order of an animal life and how the events happen is the following:

 `-> heat -> insemination -> pregnancy_result -> dry_off -> calving_confirmation ->`